Special cubic zeros and the dual variety: Introduction

-\rmk{ We do not need \emph{horizontal} cancellation over $n$: at least morally, the terms $S_{\bm{c}}(n),I_{\bm{c}}(n)$ are positive for trivial $\bm{c}$'s, while nontrivial $\bm{c}$'s are relatively sparse.
-This \emph{morally} explains why we can prove Theorem~\ref{THM:contribution-from-generically-singular-c's} unconditionally.
-In fact, the deepest result we use (when $m=6$) is the Weil bound for hyperelliptic curves of genus $\leq 2$. }
+As the positivity of $S_{\bm{c}}(n)$ for linear $\bm{c}$'s might suggest, we do not need cancellation over $n$ in \eqref{EQN:main-theorem-singular-c's}.
+The deepest result we use on $L$-functions (when $m=6$) is the (purely local) Weil bound for hyperelliptic curves of genus $\leq 2$.
+However, it might be possible to improve the error term in Theorem~\ref{THM:contribution-from-generically-singular-c's} using deeper results on $L$-functions.

-\rmk{ The full proof of Theorem~\ref{THM:contribution-from-generically-singular-c's} requires an \emph{error analysis} to ``reduce consideration'' to biases.
-Fortunately, several convenient features make our error analysis here (reducing consideration to biases over $F^\vee(\bm{c})=0$) ``half an inch'' easier, or clearer, than that in Paper~III (reducing to $L$-functions over $F^\vee(\bm{c})\neq 0$).
-Specifically, small moduli $n$ and bad primes $p$ here cause very little pain compared to those in Paper~III. }

-\rmk{ We can also ``axiomatize'' our proof of Theorem~\ref{THM:contribution-from-generically-singular-c's}, in the hope of generalizing Theorem~\ref{THM:contribution-from-generically-singular-c's} to non-diagonal $F$ (though a full diagnosis of the relevant issues would seem to require algebraic geometry beyond the author's current expertise).
-Assume \begin{enumerate} \item $m\geq 4$ is even, $F$ is smooth, and $F^\vee$ is unsurprising (in the sense of Definition~\ref{DEFN:unsurprising-Disc-zero-locus});